 So they slunk back to school.
 They were going to have to face the “music” as the old saying goes.
 Miss McNeil sent them to the principals office while Muriel and Bessie snickered behind their hands.
 The boys were secretly envious of course and wished they had gone to such a big event.
 Kathryn turned to her friend Mary Taylor and said in the superior way that girls have always had, “Those two are going to get what for alright.”
 They went down the hall past Miss Phoenix and Miss Walker’s rooms, Miss Doty and Miss Righetti had their doors open also and the sibilant hiss of giggles followed them right into the Mr Faxon’s office.

 Mr Faxon taught eighth grade, as well as being principal, so he told they boys to sit down and wait and he would be right back.
 Dad and Kenny sat, fidgeting in their chairs imagining the fruits of their little adventure; the dire circumstances they found themselves in.
 Soon, Kenny started tapping his feet in an insistent rhythm and he turned to dad and said, “George, George, I gotta poop but I’m scared to leave the office.”
 Dad said he should use the principals toilet which was right there in the room.
 Kenny looked around, didn’t hear any footsteps so he quickly darted in and closed the door.
 Dad could hear the sigh of relief behind the door and a few minutes later the door opened again and Kenny came out, surrounded by a horrible miasma, a stench of the worst kind.
 Now dad grew up on a dairy and he knew smells, and this one was epic in its proportions, nearly making his eyes water.
 Kenny sat down and a moment later Mr Faxon came sailing in the door ready to do business.
 He suddenly skidded to a halt, looked at the two boys, then ran to open the windows.
-He stood with his back to the open window, eyed both boys, paused a moment ad then he said, “You boys get out of here, get back to class,” and he followed them out into the hall, carefully closing the door behind him.
+He stood with his head out the open window, then looking back over his shoulder he eyed both boys, he paused a moment ad then he said, “You boys get out of here, get back to class.”H e followed them out into the hall, carefully closing the door behind him.
 George and Kenny scurried back to class and nothing more was ever said about it.
 For several days the principal spent very little time in his office.
 The boys considered it a miracle.
+They were heroes.